aking-a/mule-code-system/README.md

 **Top Level**
 As seen in the screenshot above the top level contains the folders assets, components, data, hooks, pages, utils.

-- _Assets_ contins all the styling for the pages and components in the app.
+- _Assets_ contains all the styling for the pages and components in the app.
 - _components_ contains all the components for the app such as the dropdown menu and buttons.
-- _data_ contins all the session data such as the file being used and the monaco editor options.
+- _data_ contains all the session data such as the file being used and the Monaco editor options.
 - _hooks_ contains all the react hooks used in the app.
 - _Pages_ contains the pages/routes that the application uses
 - _Utils_ contains important functions that are used in different parts of the application like on click events